 Breastfed babies should be supplemented with vitamin D from the start, unless mom is taking large doses.
 Vitamin D is involved in many different functions throughout the body, it actually acts as a hormone!
 Most people are vitamin D deficient due to being indoors more and having limited sun exposure without sunscreen.
 Generally a vitamin D supplement is recommended throughout childhood.
 It is added to milk and some milk alternatives and can also be found in fatty fish and some mushrooms.

-- Fat is a key energy source for rapid growth in babies.
+Fat is a key energy source for rapid growth in babies.
 This does not mean we should be serving up french fries with every meal.
 We really want to focus on the fat profile.
 It’s important to get a variety of fats like those found in avocados and in fatty fish.
 DHA specifically is especially important for brain and eye development.
 This is generally found in fatty fish and fortified eggs.
 Plant sources of omega 3 fatty acids tend to be poorly converted into DHA, so vegetarians may need to supplement.
 Some plant sources are flax seed, walnuts, chia seeds, and some beans.

 So how does this translate to actual meals?
 Try to offer an iron containing food with every meal.
 Many iron containing foods also contain zinc.
 Make sure there is some fat with every meal.
 As much as possible, try to get a fat with some omega 3 fatty acids in it.
 A serving of fatty fish will contain iron, zinc, vitamin D, and omega 3 fatty acids.
 Check out my FREE Balanced Plate Guide to get some meal inspiration!
 I go over all of this in more detail in my Starting Solids Made Easy Course and E-Book.